1971–72 NCAA football bowl games

-The 1971–72 NCAA football bowl games were a series of post-season games played in December 1971 and January 1972 to end the 1971 NCAA University Division football season.
-A total of 11 team-competitive games were played.
-The post-season began with the Sun Bowl on December 18, 1971, and concluded on January 1, 1972, with the Orange Bowl.
+The 1971–72 NCAA football bowl games were a series of post-season games played in November and December 1971 and January 1972 to end the 1971 NCAA University Division football season and 1971 NCAA College Division football season.
+A total of 20 team-competitive games were played between November 26, 1971, and January 1, 1972.
+The Orange Bowl featured a matchup of the number-one and number-two ranked teams for the de facto national championship.
+Several all-star games followed.

+A one-off charity game, the Mercy Bowl, was also played on December 11.